galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

 > 2. Inspect {% icon galaxy-eye %} the resulting files
 {: .hands_on}

-Three FASTA files are generated through the CustomProDB tool:
+There are 6 files are generated through the CustomProDB tool:
-- a variant FASTA file for short indels,
-- a Single Amino acid Variant (SAV) FASTA file
-- an Sqlite file (genome mapping and variant mapping)
+- rpkm.fasta: reference proteins filtered by transcript expression level (RPKM calculated from a BAM file)
+- snv.fasta: Single Nucleotide Variants detected by FreeBayes (.vcf file)
+- indel.fasta: Insertions/Deletions detected by FreeBayes (.vcf file)
+- Genomic_mapping.sqlite: mapping proteins to genome
+- Variant_annotation.sqlite: used to visualize the variants in the Multi-omics Visualization Platform
+- RData: set of annotation files (in RData format) to create reference and variant protein sequences

-for mapping proteins to genome and an RData file for variant protein coding sequences.
+For mapping proteins to genome and an RData file for variant protein coding sequences.
 Similar to the genomic mapping, a variant mapping file is also generated from CustomProDB.
 This SQLite file is also converted to tabular format and made SearchGUI-compatible.
 This variant annotation file will be used to visualize the variants in the Multi-omics Visualization Platform (in-house visualization platform developed by Galaxy-P senior developers).

 # Transcript Assembly